Search

 It’s also possible to merge multiple environments into a single configuration by separating them with a comma:

-php vendor/bin/codecept run acceptance --env dev,firefox --env dev,chrome --env dev,firefox
+php vendor/bin/codecept run Acceptance --env dev,firefox --env dev,chrome --env dev,firefox

 The configuration is merged in the order given.
 This way you can easily create multiple combinations of your environment configurations.